Derived Hecke algebra and cohomology of arithmetic groups: Setup for patching

 \item Let $\Pi$ be a tempered cohomological automorphic cuspidal representation for $\mathbf{G}$, factorizing as $\Pi = \Pi_{\infty} \otimes \Pi_f$ over archimedean and finite places.
 We suppose that $\Pi^{K_0} \neq 0$, so that $\Pi$ actually contributes to the cohomology of $Y(1)$.

 \item We write $\mathbb{T}_{K_0}$ for the Hecke algebra at level $K_0$.
-It will be convenient to follow the definition of \cite{KT} and define this in a derived sense: Consider the chain complex of $Y(K_0)$, with $\Z_p$ coefficients, as an object in the derived category of $\Z_p$-modules; each (prime to the level) Hecke operator gives an endomorphism of this object.
-Define $\mathbb{T}_{K_0}$ to be the ring generated by such endomorphisms.
-This has the advantage that $\mathbb{T}_{K_0}$ acts on cohomology with any coefficients.
+It will be convenient to follow the definition of \cite{KT} and define this in a derived sense: Consider the chain complex of $Y(K_0)$, with $\Z_p$ coefficients, as an object in the derived category of $\Z_p$-modules; each (prime to the level, and to $p$) Hecke operator gives an endomorphism of this object.
+Define $\mathbb{T}_{K_0}$ to be the $\Z_p$-algebra generated by such endomorphisms.
+This has the advantage that $\mathbb{T}_{K_0}$ acts on cohomology with coefficients in any $\Z_p$-module.

 We may similarly form the Hecke algebra $\mathbb{T}_K$ at a deeper level $K \subset K_0$; unless specified, it will be generated only by Hecke operators at good primes for $K$.

 \item We shall suppose that the coefficient field of $\Pi$ is $\Q$, for simplicity -- by this, we mean that the eigenvalues of Hecke correspondences at all good places for $K_0$ lie in $\Q$, or equivalently the underlying representation $\Pi_v$ has a $\Q$-rational structure for all such $v$.
 Under this assumption, $\Pi$ gives rise to a ring homomorphism